 And while I have better quality and higher rated power supplies in my home theater and network PCs, I decided for this one I'd go with a slightly less expensive option in the Thermaltake Smart 500W series.
 No, this isn't a power supply that is going to last forever.
 However, it cost less than half of what I could find in a gold-rated one.
 In addition, it comes with a decent warranty so I'm covered if anything were to happen to it.
 And most likely it'll be just fine.
 I've had an inexpensive EVGA 430W power supply that I've used for the last 7 years in one of my rigs as well without a problem.

 How Much Ram Do you Need for Editing, Streaming, and Gaming?

-In my opinion, you'll want at least 16GB of Ram for your machine going forward regardless of what you're doing.
-And, depending on what tasks you plan on doing with it you may want more.
+In my opinion, you'll want at least 16GB of RAM for your machine going forward regardless of what you're doing.
+Depending on what tasks you plan on doing, you may want more.

 For my purposes, 16GB was enough.
 I'll be gaming and editing just part of the time while I continue to write and work on marketing for another business my wife and I operate.

 16GB is recommended for Photoshop and Lightroom.
 Lightroom does ok with just 8GB but really performs well at 16GB.